Brendan Donovan Player Props: Cardinals vs. Reds

 - The pitching staff for the Reds has a collective 9.3 K/9, the sixth-best in the league.

-- Reds pitchers combine to surrender 61 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Reds pitchers combine to allow 63 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- The Reds will send Lively (1-2) out for his second start of the season.
+- Weaver (1-2 with a 6.54 ERA and 31 strikeouts in 31 2/3 innings pitched) makes the start for the Reds, his seventh of the season.

-- His most recent time out was on Friday against the New York Yankees, when the right-hander went 5 2/3 innings, surrendering two earned runs while giving up two hits.
+- His most recent time out came on Saturday against the New York Yankees, when the right-hander went 4 1/3 innings, surrendering four earned runs while allowing eight hits.

+- In six games this season, the 29-year-old has put up an ERA of 6.54, with 8.8 strikeouts per nine innings.
+Opponents are hitting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.